adrenth/wp-hydro-raindrop/README.md

 Welcome to the Hydro Raindrop WordPress plugin repository on GitHub.

-The `WP Hydro Raindrop` plugin provides Hydro Raindrop Multi Factor Authentication to your WordPress website.
+The `WP Hydro Raindrop` plugin provides Hydro Raindrop Multi Factor Authentication to your WordPress site.

 ## Installation